pageler/personal-note-library/client/README.md

-I'd like to express my gratitude to RoadsideCoder for his help with this project.
+I'd like to express my gratitude to RoadsideCoder (Piyush Agarwal) for his help with this project.

 # Getting Started with Create React App